 A child prodigy who has made the jump to full classical stardom.
 Her unbelievable accomplishments has made international classical music media sit up.
 You will enjoy this glimpse of the young girl’s exceptional early talent, Alma Deutscher.
-Just 15 years old, A world-class composer and she performs her original compositions: what a star!
+Just 15 years old, A world-class composer and she performs her original compositions including an opera called Cinderella: what a star!

 Who is Alma Deutscher?